asreva/ada-2020-project-milestone-p3-p3_ada-dream-team/README.md

 5. Matching countries and users [Week 13]
 6. Infer the factors that influence friendships characteristics (feature importance) [Week 14]
 7. Plotting and reporting results [Week 14]
-### 7. Questions to TA's
-1. Do we get the 6?
-2. Just above what should we put?